siguici/php-app/README.md

-# php-app
+# PHP Application Interface Manager
-A PHP package to facilitate CLI/CGI application creation, command/request routing, argument retrieval, input checking and output styling.
+A light framework which offers the basic tools to design interactive interfaces of PHP applications with input/output management and processing of command/request arguments.